 This post contains affiliate links as explained in my Disclosure Policy.

 This program is full of amazing tools to modify your pictures.
-Discover various ways to use the crop tool in Photoshop to draw reader’s focus, create headshots for your resume and more.
+Discover various ways to use the crop tool in Photoshop to draw the reader’s focus, create headshots for your resume and more.

 What is the Crop Tool?